HOW TO JOIN: STEP-BY-STEP

 I AM A PARENT UNSURE IF MY CHILD'S SCHOOL OFFERS OM:

 No worries!
 The best way to know for sure is to call and ask the school.
-If they do not currently offer an OM program but would like to, let us know () and we'll help make it happen!
+If they do not currently offer an OM program but would like to, let us know (email@example.com) and we'll help you make it happen!
 If they are unable to provide the program, that's okay, too!
 Go to the next section...

 STEP 2: Become a Member of OM!